John Duncan (Canadian politician)

 John Morris Duncan PC (born December 19, 1948) is a Canadian politician.
 He served as a Member of the Parliament of Canada from 1993 to January 2006 and again from October 2008 until August 2015.
 On August 6, 2010, he was appointed to the Canadian Cabinet as Minister of Aboriginal Affairs and Northern Development, Federal Interlocutor for Métis and Non-Status Indians, and Minister responsible for the Canadian Northern Economic Development Agency until his resignation on February 15, 2013 over his inappropriate written communication to the Tax Court of Canada.
 He later returned to Cabinet as Chief Government Whip, and served in that capacity until the 2015 election, which saw both Duncan's own defeat and the defeat of the government.

 Education

 Born in Winnipeg, Manitoba, and raised in British Columbia, Duncan attended the University of British Columbia and graduated with a B.Sc.
 F from their Faculty of Forestry in 1972.
-Duncan's first experience as an elected official was as an alderman in Ucluelet, British Columbia from 1982–83.
+Duncan's first experience as an elected official was as an alderman in Ucluelet, British Columbia from 1982 to 1983.